UK-Generations-Study/data-dashboard-demo/README.md

 └── README.md             ← This file
 ```

-### To run
+1. Download or clone this repository

-1. Open `index.html` in any modern browser (Chrome, Firefox, Edge, Safari)
+2. Open `index.html` in any modern browser (Chrome, Firefox, Edge, Safari)
-2. Click **Select File** or drag-and-drop `synthetic_data.json` onto the drop zone
+3. Click **Select File** or drag-and-drop `synthetic_data.json` onto the drop zone
-3. The dashboard loads immediately — no installation, no server required
+4. Optionally load a JSON Schema file to enrich variable labels, types, and groupings

 > **Note:** Chart.js is loaded from CDN (`cdn.jsdelivr.net`).
 An internet connection is required for the initial page load.
-Once loaded, all functionality is offline.
+Once loaded, all functionality works offline.

 ---